WindyLee0822/windylee0822.github.io/_pages/about.md

 # About me
 I am currently a second-year M.S. student at  <a href="https://cciip.cs.hust.edu.cn/">CCIIP Lab</a> at <a href="https://hust.edu.cn/" target="_blank" rel="noopener">HUST</a> with Prof. Wei Wei.
-I received the B.S. in Computer Science and Technology from HUST.
+I received the B.S. in Computer Science and Technology from HUST. <br>
 My current research interests lie in the text generation, mostly focus on controllable text generation.

 <!-- ## News -->